 After teaching parts of speech, parts of a sentence, and verbals, students can understand phrases and clauses.
 Then, we review relative pronouns and subordinating conjunctions.
 Doing this naturally leads into sentence structure activities.

 The benefits: This is a natural progression.
 Types of sentences (maybe?!) are the most difficult concept for students.
 They are tricky, and students have to punctuate them correctly.
 Then we teachers expect students to write them, find them in literature, etc. …

 I prefer the “building blocks” method, where grammar becomes progressively more difficult.
 I walk students along this harder concept.
 When I work on sentence structure with students after a review of conjunctions, they understand the connection.
 Conjunctions are an important key in forming difficult sentences.

 The negatives: This takes time and relies on students remembering or being proficient in the previous material.
 I have had classes where identifying conjunctions is a challenge.
 This method won’t always work.

-Start the semester by reviewing parts of speech and parts of a sentence.
-Once students can identify nouns/ pronouns/ subjects and verbs, introduce conjunctions.
-While memorizing and practicing coordinating and correlative conjunctions, teach simple and compound sentences.
+You can start by reviewing parts of speech and parts of a sentence.
+Once your students can identify nouns/ pronouns/ subjects and verbs, you can introduce conjunctions.
+Then, you will cover sentence structure lessons as you layer other grammatical concepts: